 - Stick with skinless or skin when the recipe calls for one.

-Alaska Pollock vs Cod: Habitats, Size, Weight, Appearance
+Alaska Pollock and Cod: Habitats, Size, Weight, Appearance

 Pollock is sometimes used as scrod.
-If you’re interested in learning about scrod, check out my article about it, Scrod vs Cod: There’s More To The Story.
+If you’re interested in learning about scrod, check out my article about it, Scrod: There’s More To The Story.

-- Alaska Pollock is from the Gadidae family, Gadus genus and Gadus chalcogrammus species.
+- Alaskan Pollock is from the Gadidae family, Gadus genus and Gadus chalcogrammus species.

 - Cod are from the Gadidae family, Gadus genus and species are morhua (Atlantic cod), macrocephalus (Pacific cod) and ogac (Greenland cod).

 Alaska Pollock is found throughout the North Pacific Ocean.
-They are most common in the Bering Sea 14.
+They are most common in the Bering Sea.

 Atlantic cod is found in the Northwest Atlantic Ocean from Greenland to North Carolina and in the western Gulf of Maine.
-Pacific cod is found in the North Pacific Ocean from the Bering Sea to California in the east and to the Sea of Japan in the west 15.
+Pacific cod is found in the North Pacific Ocean from the Bering Sea to California in the east and to the Sea of Japan in the west.

-- Alaska Pollock has dark speckled spots with a charcoal like coloring and slightly pale on the belly.
+- Alaskan Pollock has dark speckled spots with a charcoal like coloring and slightly pale on the belly.

 - Cod is brownish with dark spots with a cream lateral line running down the body.

-- Cod is the typical long, narrow body shape and has three dorsal fins.
+- Both fish have the typical long, narrow body shape and have three dorsal fins.

 Size and Weight